jakblak/eggly/README.md

 ## Egghead.io Eggly App
 - .complete files are the finished app.
-- my 'Original' branch will start from 'Simple States' adding bookmarks
+- my *Original* branch will start from 'Simple States' adding bookmarks

 ### Simple States branch:
 - Add, Edit, Delete Bookmarks
+1. add button to create bookmark
+2. new a Form to add bookmark      (delete cancel stub)
+3. CRUD the controller